bricksdont/classifier-recipes/README.md

 Install a recent version of DyNet: http://dynet.readthedocs.io/en/latest/python.html.
 If you have a CUDA-capable GPU, build with CUDA support, but the models run fine on CPU too.

-For the CPU version, you can probably use
+For the CPU version, you can probably use (from within your virtual environment)

     pip install git+https://github.com/clab/dynet#egg=dynet